Shopify/hydrogen-v1/docs/docs/tutorials/getting-started/index.md

 :::tip
 Hydrogen 2.0 is out now.
 These archival Hydrogen 1.0 docs are provided only to assist developers during their upgrade process.
-Please [migrate to Hydrogen 2.0](https://shopify.dev/docs/custom-storefronts/hydrogen/migrate-hydrogen-remix) as soon as possible.
+Please [migrate](/migrate) as soon as possible.
 :::